Jeremy Brigham: Earlier Positions

 Brigham was a Wide Receiver and offensive line coach from 2009 to 2012 at Chabot College.
 He then became the offensive line coach at Scottsdale Community College for a season (2012–2013) before moving on to North Pointe Prep High School for two seasons (2013–2014) as head coach/offensive coordinator.
 Later that year, he joined Apache Junction High School, first as a wide receiver/specialist punt coach, and then as offensive coordinator the next season (2014–2016).

 Rivoli Blackbills

-In May 2017, Brigham was announced as the new head coach of Rivili, Italy based team Rivoli Blackbills of FIDAF Division 2.
+In May 2017, Brigham was announced as the new head coach of Rivoli, Italy based team Rivoli Blackbills of FIDAF Division 2.
 He led his team to an undefeated season by defeating the previously undefeated Reggio Emilia Hogs in Silver Bowl XXIV 35–29.
 With the win, the Blackbills were promoted and will play in FIDAF Division 1, Italy's top level of American football, for the 2018 season.